c-pouw/physics-based-pedestrian-modeling/README.md

 ## Narrow corridor
 The dynamics of a single pedestrian walking undisturbed through a narrow corridor is possibly one of the simplest conceivable dynamics; an almost one-dimensional movement solely confined by two parallel corridor walls.

+To model this environment we use the public pedestrian trajectory dataset: [Crowdflow – diluted pedestrian dynamics in the Metaforum building of Eindhoven University of Technology](https://data.4tu.nl/datasets/b8e30f8c-3931-4604-842a-77c7fb8ac3fc/1).

 Configuration filename: **narrow_corridor**

 ## Intersecting walking paths